clojuredocs/guides/articles/ecosystem/clojure_with_emacs.md

 layout: article
 ---

-In my opinion the best environment for developing Clojure on any \*nix platform is Emacs.
-This guide will explain how to get it installed, and a basic workflow to use while developing.
+Emacs has traditionally been one of the best development environments for functional languages and Lisps in particular.
+This guide will explain how to get it installed, and give an example of a basic workflow to use while developing a simple library.

+## What Version of Clojure Does This Guide Cover?

+This guide covers Clojure 1.4.

 ## Installing Emacs ##